thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 [Assets](/docs/{{docsPrefix}}user-guide/ui/assets/){:target="_blank"} are abstract IoT entities that may be related to other assets and devices.

 For this tutorial, we will create two assets to represent buildings: **Building A** and **Building B**, and two more assets to represent office spaces: **Office A** and **Office B**.
-Let's get started.
+Let&#39;s get started.

 - Login to your ThingsBoard instance as [Tenant Administrator](/docs/{{docsPrefix}}user-guide/ui/tenants/){:target="_blank"};
 - Go to the "Assets" page of the "Entities" section on the sidebar.
-By default, you&#39;ll be in the device group "All".
-For now, we will add new assets to this group;
+By default, you&#39;ll be redirected to the "All" device group.
+We&#39;ll begin by adding new assets to this group;
-- Click the "plus" icon located in the top right corner of the table.
-From the drop-down menu, select "Add new asset" to start adding your first asset;
+- Click the "plus" icon located in the top-right corner of the table.
+Select "Add new asset" from the drop-down menu to start adding your first asset;
 - In the asset name field, type "Building A".
 Type "building" in the "Asset profile" section and click on "Create a new one!" to establish a new profile for this asset;
 - Click the "Add" button to confirm the asset profile creation;
-- Now click the "Add" to finalize adding asset.
+- Now click "Add" to finalize adding the asset.

 Congratulations!
-You&#39;ve added your first asset.
+You have added your first asset.

 {% include images-gallery.html imageCollection="adding-assets-1" %}